-We start with an early pickup from your Colombo Hotel before we drive to a small village station to board the train that takes us up into the hills towards Kandy.
-The journey takes 3-4 hours before we arrive around lunchtime.
-We alight a few stops before Kandy in order to meet our support team and our bikes.
-To warm up our legs we’ll cycle from the train station into the center of town, pedaling down small roads to escape the traffic, pedaling along a river and by its local villages.
-As we get closer to the main town we will get in the van for a final transfer to avoid riding in the traffic of Kandy.
+We start today with an early pickup from your Colombo Hotel before we drive to a small village station to board the train that takes us up into the hills towards Kandy.
+The scenic journey takes 3-4 hours before we arrive around lunchtime, and we’ll stop a few stations before the city in order to meet our support team and our bikes.
+To warm up our legs we’ll cycle from the train station into the center of town, pedaling down small roads to escape the traffic.
+Our ride takes us along a river and its local villages.
 In the evening, there is time to visit the Temple of the Tooth, where the sacred Buddha tooth relic is placed with supporting stories illustrated in a prayer hall.
 Tonight we’ll enjoy our first dinner together in Kandy.

 Cycle to Gampola, Train Ride to Nuwara Eliya

 Today we take back roads and find ourselves climbing soon after leaving Kandy.
 As we go, the population thins out and the tea creeps in.
 As we weave our way through tea plantations, keep an eye open for roadside shops selling delicacies such as fresh dates and dried corn crackers.
 We then enjoy some descending today and a wide variety of road surfaces, always with minimal traffic.

 We finish our ride down at the Gampola railway station where we board the train for the higher elevations.
 The train ride is stunning, and the carriage is quite comfortable.
 We alight at Nana Oya and then travel by car the short distance to Nuwara Eliya.
 You will need your warm clothes up here, but the hotel does have an open fireplace and a great meal for dinner.